The 15 Best Low-Cost Help Desk Software for Small Businesses

 12. Missive (Best for SMBs That Run on Email)

-Missive is a shared inbox and team email app built for small teams that do most of their work in email.
+Missive is a shared inbox and team email app for small teams that already live in email.
+It keeps Gmail/Outlook-style email at the center, but adds clear ownership, internal comments, simple tasks, and light automation.

 When I first used Missive, it immediately felt familiar.
 This is what makes it work well for small teams too, the fact that it feels like a more collaborative version of Gmail or Outlook.